findinpath/testcontainers-kafka-avro/README.md

-The [testcontainers](https://www.testcontainers.org/) library already offers a [Kafka](https://www.testcontainers.org/modules/kafka/) module for interacting with [Apache Kafka](https://kafka.apache.org/), but it there is, at the moment, not an testcontainer module for the whole Confluent environment (Confluent Schema Registry container support is missing from the module previously mentioned).
+The [testcontainers](https://www.testcontainers.org/) library already offers a [Kafka](https://www.testcontainers.org/modules/kafka/) module for interacting with [Apache Kafka](https://kafka.apache.org/), but it there is, at the moment, not an testcontainers module for the whole Confluent environment (Confluent Schema Registry container support is missing from the module previously mentioned).
 As a side note, the containers used do not use the default ports exposed